The provisions of this policy apply to non-degree and degree-seeking students who enroll in UW courses for audit.

-2. The ability of a person to register only for non-credit, audit-type attendance is subject to the understanding that:
+- The ability of a person to register as a guest auditor is subject to the understanding that:

 - there be no additional classroom/laboratory space requirements or increased instructional costs resulting through implementation of this policy;

-- the approval of the faculty member in charge of the class must be obtained by the auditor;
+- the auditor obtains approval of the faculty member in charge of the class;

 - auditors receive only provisional permission to attend classes until course registration is completed at the end of the add/drop period;

 - institutions shall assess auditors any special costs for course instruction beyond normal tuition charges;

 - a student who opts to enroll on an auditor basis under this policy may not change to a credit basis during the term of enrollment;

 - students who later seek credit by university examination for a course that they have audited must be enrolled in the university at the time the examination is taken and are subject to appropriate tuition charge and special course fees;

 - the University of Wisconsin System’s general policy on the refund of academic fees will apply to audit fees;